taataa/tapspace/docs/api/v2/index.md

 ## [tapspace](#tapspace).[interaction](#tapspaceinteraction).[Pinch](#tapspaceinteractionpinch):[disableTranslation](#tapspaceinteractionpinchdisabletranslation)()

 Disable translation freedom.
 Preserve other enabled freedoms.
-If freedom did not have center set, the item anchor becomes the new center.
+If freedom did not have a pivot set, the item anchor becomes the new pivot.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>